prividentity/cryptonets-python-sdk/README.md

-## CryptoNets Python SDK
+## CryptoNets Python SDK (v2)

 ## Project description

 This package provides an interface to CryptoNets™ 1:N fully homomorphically encrypted (FHE) face recognition, Ultrapass™ ID and human age estimation.
+This is version 2 which is compatible with our newest back-end server.

 ## Getting Started